-- Ten frames can provide a first step into understanding two-digit numbers simply by the introduction of a second frame. - Placing the second frame to the right of the first frame, and later introducing numeral cards, will further assist the development of place-value understanding.
+- Ten-frames can provide a first step into understanding two-digit numbers simply by the introduction of a second frame. - Placing the second frame to the right of the first frame, and later introducing numeral cards, will further assist the development of place-value understanding.

-TEN FRAMES- YOUR TURN!
+TENS FRAMES-YOUR TURN!

-• Can you make 7 on a ten frame in two different ways?

-• How could you show 4 + 6 = 10
+- Can you make 7 on a tens frame in three different ways? - Can you make 17 on a tens frame?
+How is this different to the 7 you made before? - How could you show 4 + 6 = 10